Germany: 9 police officers probed over far-right chat groups | DW | 24.11.2020

-German police have carried out searches on several apartments after nine officers were suspected of taking part in extremist Whatsapp groups.
+German police have carried out searches in several apartments after nine officers were suspected of taking part in extremist WhatsApp groups.
 The raids occurred simultaneously in the state of North Rhine-Westphalia.

-The searches were conducted on apartments simultaneously at 6 a.m local time (5 a.m.
+The searches were conducted simultaneously in the cities of Essen, Mülheim an der Ruhr and Velbert at 6 a.m local time (5 a.m.
 GMT).
 A total of 17 objects, including cell phones and other electronics, were seized.

 The Duisburg public prosecutor's office is investigating the officers over their online conduct and they have also been suspended from duty.